PaTH Attention: Position Encoding via Accumulating Householder Transformations: Efficient Training and Inference for PaTH Attention

-\paragraph{Complexity analyses.} For each head, the attention computation between a pair of query and key blocks takes $\mathcal{O}(B^2d + Bd^2)$ time-$\mathcal{O}(B^2d)$ for computing attention scores and $\mathcal{O}(Bd^2)$ for applying the transition on queries.
+} This design preserves the I/O efficiency of FlashAttention while incorporating PaTH’s dynamic positional encoding via streaming cumulative products. \paragraph{Complexity analyses.} For each head, the attention computation between a pair of query and key blocks takes $\mathcal{O}(B^2d + Bd^2)$ time-$\mathcal{O}(B^2d)$ for computing attention scores and $\mathcal{O}(Bd^2)$ for applying the transition on queries.
 Since there are $(L/B)^2$ such block pairs, the total attention cost is $\mathcal{O}(L^2d + Ld^2/B)$.
 For preprocessing, computing the local Householder-based transformation for each query/key block involves an inversion step with cost $\mathcal{O}(B^3 + B^2d)$.
 With $L/B$ such blocks, the total preprocessing cost is $\mathcal{O}(LB^2 + LBd)$.
-When $B \approx d$ (which is often the case), the overall complexity is comparable to standard attention, with quadratic scaling in sequence length.
+When $B \approx d$ (which is often the case), the overall complexity is comparable to standard attention, with quadratic scaling in sequence length. \paragraph{Speed Comparison.} We implement the PaTH attention kernel\footnote{ \url{https://github.com/fla-org/flash-linear-attention/tree/main/fla/ops/path_attn}} in Triton~\cite{tillet_triton_2019} and benchmark its runtime on a single H100 GPU against FoX and standard RoPE attention under identical settings: batch size 32, 32 heads, head dimension 64, and varying sequence lengths.
+Results are shown in Figure~\ref{fig:kernel-speed}.
+PaTH incurs a modest slowdown compared to RoPE, but outperforms FoX.
+Further speedups are expected from future kernel-level optimizations (e.g., via ThunderKittens~\cite{spector2025thunderkittens}).